Our goal was to show how visualizing the lineup decision process can assist fans as they pursue fantasy league glory.

 Chart #3: Tables/grids

-In the third chart area, we take an even more granular at individual metrics.
+In the third chart area, we take an even more granular look at individual metrics.

 Chart #4: Social data